schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 I verified this guide with a clean install of OPNsense version `21.7.5`.

-## Initial Wizard Configuration
+## Wizard

 Navigate to `192.168.1.1` in your browser and login with default credentials:

 - **Username**: `root`
 - **Password**: `opnsense`

-Click `Next` to leave the welcome screen and get started.
+Click `Next` to leave the welcome screen and get started with the initial wizard configuration.

 ### Wizard: General Information